-The great thing about Geocaching is that anyone can do it, and they can be found just about anywhere!
-Whether you prefer to explore a city, or go hiking on a trail out in the woods, there are plenty of geocaches to be found!
+The great thing about Geocaching is that anyone can do it, and they can be found just about anywhere, but you may ask yourself what do I need to get started geocaching?
+Whether you prefer to explore a city or go hiking on a trail out in the woods, there are plenty of geocaches to be found!
 Even during a road trip.
 To be sure that you are prepared for your adventure, here are the basic supplies and gear that you will need to go geocaching!

 Several years ago we bought a specific bag to hold our geocaching equipment and other supplies that we use when we are out traveling.
 After a while, we started calling it our “Adventure Bag“ because it came with us on every adventure, no matter how big or small.
 The bag we chose was the Mountainsmith Tour TLS Lumbar Backpack.
 It’s extremely functional and works great for us, whether we are traveling on a plane or hiking through the woods.
 No matter what bag you choose, it’s important to have a dedicated bag to keep all your geocaching items together.
 That way you can be ready to head out at a moment’s notice!